peterbabulik/synthetic/README.md

 7. Multi Level Nesting.ipynb:
-   Examination of fractal structures with multiple levels of nested patterns, potentially a more complex version of Nested.ipynb
+   Examination of fractal structures with multiple levels of nested patterns, a more complex version of Nested.ipynb

 Project Description: High-Capacity Hierarchical Data Storage with Trainable AI and Error Correction using Nested 1/n+1 Fractals (GPU Accelerated)
 This project explores a method for hierarchical data storage that leverages the intricate structure of nested 1/n+1 fractals, the capabilities of a trainable Synthetic AI, and incorporates error correction mechanisms.
 It utilizes GPU acceleration for faster computations.